simonwep/ocular/.github/CONTRIBUTING.md

 To add support for a new currency, you need to do the following:

-1. Add your currency code to [src/store/state/types.ts](../src/store/state/types.ts) to both `availableCurrencies` and `AvailableCurrency`.
+1. Add your currency code to [src/store/state/types.ts](../src/store/state/types.ts) to the `availableCurrencies` array.

 ## Adding a new feature